-With 550 milligrams of sodium per 3-ounce serving, experts point out that this bird contains approximately nine times more sodium than a salt-free roast chicken.
-Roasted chickens from BJ's Wholesale Club (Perdue roast chicken), Boston Market, Publix (Deli Original), Safeway (Signature Café Traditional), Stop %26 Shop (Nature's Promise and “honey”), Walmart (traditional) and Wegmans (natural non-organic) have less sodium, between 170 and 368 mg.
-She says this pillar of the grocery store is more popular among younger shoppers, but it's a great seller across all ages, incomes, and regions.
-Consumer Reports evaluated the nutritional information and ingredients of basic roast chickens from seven grocery stores and grocery clubs.

-According to Food and Drug Administration food labeling regulations, hot roasted chickens don't need to have this information on the package, but stores with 20 or more locations should have the information available to consumers.
+With 550 milligrams of sodium per 3-ounce serving, this bird contains nine times more sodium than a salt-free roast chicken.
+Roasted chickens from BJ's Wholesale Club (Perdue roast chicken), Boston Market, Publix (Deli Original), Safeway (Signature Café Traditional), Stop & Shop (Nature's Promise and “honey”), Walmart (traditional) and Wegmans (natural non-organic) have less sodium, ranging from 170 to 368 mg.
+This popular grocery store item is popular among all ages, incomes, and regions.
+According to Food and Drug Administration food labeling regulations, hot roasted chickens don't need to have nutritional information on the package, but stores with 20 or more locations should make it available to consumers.

-If you have already bought the poultry and notice that it is undercooked, it is better to be safe than sorry and take it to the store so that it is properly cooked.
-You're trying to feed your family healthier options, so instead of opting for self-service, go to the grocery store and buy a roast chicken.
+If you have already bought the poultry and notice that it is undercooked, it is best to take it back to the store for proper cooking.
+Instead of opting for self-service, go to the grocery store and buy a roast chicken for healthier options.
 Consumer Reports evaluated the nutritional information and ingredients of roasted chickens from seven grocery stores and warehouse clubs.